-Map 3 shows that Lyon central areas benefit from very good postal accessibility, in particular Presqu'île and the Part-Dieu sector, respectively historical and business centers where cultural and economic activities are locate).
-Good accessibility is also noted for the centers of activity of peri-urban municipalities, in particular eastern Lyon.
-This good level of accessibility is connected to the presence of "traditional" contact points of La Poste but also, especially in downtown areas, to the supply of post relay points.
+Map 3 shows that Lyon central areas benefit from very good postal accessibility, in particular Presqu'île and the Part-Dieu sectors, respectively the historical and business centers of Lyon.
+Good accessibility is also observed for the centers of activity of peri-urban municipalities, in particular in the eastern Lyon.
+This good level of accessibility is linked to the presence of post offices but also, especially in downtown areas, of postal relay points.

-Municipalities to the west of the Lyon metropolitan area also benefit from good accessibility to postal services.
-It should be noted, however, that since the distinctions are less sharp in this sector of the metropolitan area, given the lower number of residents than in the east, visual representation tends to over-estimate the accessibility of the municipalities in the west on the whole.
+Municipalities in the west of the Lyon metropolitan area also benefit from good accessibility to postal services.
+It should be noted, however, that given the lower number of residents than in the east, visual representation tends to over-estimate the accessibility of the municipalities in the west on the whole.
 In both east and west, the areas outside centers of activity and agricultural lands in eastern part have less accessibility to postal services.